 The basic semen analysis is a male fertility test that serves to assess the quality of the semen.

-Ocassionally, a semen analysis includes the totale motile sperm count (TMSC), a parameter that more accurately determines whether the semen is good or bad.
+Sometimes, a semen analysis includes the totale motile sperm count (TMSC), a parameter that more accurately determines whether the sperm quality is good or poor.

-Depending on the results of the advanced semen analysis obtained, the specialist may recommend more confidently the appropriate assisted reproduction treatment for the couple: artificial insemination (AI) or in vitro fertilization (IVF).
+From results of this advanced semen analysis, the specialist can better advise couple with the appropriate assisted reproductive technique: intrauterine insemination (IUI) or in vitro fertilization (IVF).

-The advanced semen analysis is a complementary test to the basic seminogram that allows a more exact evaluation of the seminal quality since it provides the number of spermatozoa with progressive motility that exist in the semen sample.
+The advanced semen analysis is a complementary test to the basic seminogram that allows a more precise evaluation of the seminal quality.
+It provides the number of spermatozoa with progressive motility that exist in the semen sample.
 These are the spermatozoa with fertilizing capacity.

 First of all, before evaluating the total motile sperm count (TMSC) in advanced semen analysis, a basic semen analysis is done to evaluate the fresh semen sample.
-This ejaculate must then go through a sperm-training process that separates the sample into two fractions:
+This ejaculate must then go through a sperm capacitation process that separates the sample into two fractions:

 - Sperm concentration.